 4. Lean the bike as much as possible without turning the steering, this will keep the maximum amount of momentum through the turn.

 5. Push your rear end on the side of the saddle or to carve a super sharp turn lift your rear end off the saddle and swing your hip in the opposite direction of the carve.
 This will give you maximum momentum and deliver a very cool carve.

 6. Don't bail out unless absolutely necessary.

-This is not easy, but it is fun and it will allow the rider to keep most of their momentum in any turn.
+Carving is not an easy technique, but it is fun, and it will allow you to maintain most of your momentum in any turn.

 ©2018 Dr. Yan Lyansky